EarthInTheCloud/Execution-Time-Prediction-Models-for-IaaS-Clouds/README.md

 ## Execution-Time-Prediction-Models-for-IaaS-Clouds

-This repository host models and experimental results for the project activity "Execution Time Prediction Models for IaaS Clouds"
+This repository hosts models and experimental results for the project activity "Execution Time Prediction Models for IaaS Clouds"